-The most important part of planning and setting up registration is timing.
-Sooner is better!
-While you don't need every ticket and form set up when you publish, it's a good idea to launch some discounted ticket options for early registrants who simply can't wait to be part of your next event. 😄
+The most important part of planning and setting up Registration is timing — sooner is better!
+While you don't need to set up every ticket and checkout form by the time you publish, launching some discounted ticket options for early registrants who simply can't wait to be part of your next event is a great idea. 😄

 You know your event and audience, so the timeline is ultimately up to you.
 Whatever you decide, make sure you have enough time to plan and execute your marketing and promotion strategy, which we discuss later in this article.

-Some aspects of your promotion plan or event logistics may affect how you set things up.
+Some aspects of your promotion plan or event logistics may affect setup.
 Here are some considerations to help you think through some of the nuances:

 Plan your promotion strategies and identify target audiences, then draft email, website, and blog content with those in mind.

-Create any necessary access or discount codes for flash sales, student registrants, etc. in advance.
-Doing so will help solidify your promotion plan.
-Remember that you can generate registration links with an Access Code already filled in, so registrants see only the tickets you want them to see based on where they click from.
+Create any necessary access or discount codes for flash sales, students, and other eligible registrants in advance.
+This will help solidify your promotion plan.
+Remember that you can generate registration links with an access code already filled in, so registrants can find only the tickets you want them to purchase, based on the link they click from.
 Set the access code to go live at a certain time.

 Consider setting up registration in time to advertise it during other events and create special discounts for repeat registrants.

-While it's tempting to start broadcasting on all channels right after publishing, it's a good idea to run through registration yourself at least once.
-Pay close attention to promo and access codes, question wording and options, and confirmation email content.
-Clear communication throughout the experience reduces dropped registrations and instills confidence in your registrants during and after the process.
-Consider any possible points of confusion and address them proactively.
+While it's tempting to start broadcasting on all channels right after publishing Registration, it's a good idea to run through registration yourself at least once.
+As you test Registration, consider any possible points of confusion and address them proactively.
 Pay close attention to the following:

-There are many ways to send out your registration link and welcome people to your registration page.
-Here are some ideas to get you thinking about ways to spread the word once you've published registration:
+There are many ways to publicize your Registration page.
+Here are some ideas about how to spread the word after you've published Registration:

 Send out emails and post the registration link, direct ticket links, and links with pre-filled promo codes on your website and social media spaces to quickly and easily help people find the registration page.
 Take full advantage of these simple promotion avenues!

-When you launch early registration ticket options, take a look at those who signed up early last year and send that list of people a special email.
+When you launch early registration ticket options, gather a list of those who signed up early last year and send that list a special email.

-Without flooding people's inboxes, periodically send reminders to unregistered people on your email list.
+Without overwhelming people's inboxes, periodically send reminders to unregistered people on your email list.

 Launch digital ads in online spaces frequented by your ideal attendee.
 Don't simply pay Google or Facebook money to show your advertising media to random people — target specific audiences with tailored content, and use UTM parameters to track success.

 These are only some of the possibilities for promoting your registration, and there are many more.
-Network with other event planners to learn even more amazing ideas, and let your imagination run wild!
+Network with other event planners to learn even more amazing ideas, and let your imagination run free!